-There are a number of common mistakes a lot of organizations make when it comes to Google ads.
+There are a number of common mistakes a lot of organizations make when it comes to Google ads, andnd there is a reverse picture of it, the best Google Ads Agencies avoid making these mistakes.
 To run the best ads possible, marketers need to understand these mistakes and how to avoid them to ensure they’re getting the highest possible return on investment in paid search.

 Mistake #1: Failing to use relevant keywords in ad copy

 Ignoring the need of extensive keyword research is one of the most frequent and potentially dangerous Google Ads mistakes you can make.
 Not using your most impactful keywords in your ad copy is like trying to explain your product without telling people what it does.
 You won’t get the point across and users won’t understand why they should want to purchase the product.

 Google takes keywords into account when ranking ads and deciding how often they will show your ads to users.
 Ad rank determines the placement of an ad in search results, while the platform does take several factors into account when ranking ads, the biggest factor is ad and search relevance.

 If your ad copy contains keywords that are relevant to what users are searching for, you can improve the quality of ads, increasing the ad rank.
 Higher quality ads can lead to lower CPC (cost per click) and higher conversions.